-A regular exhibitor with Cavaliero Finn, Daniel Reynold’s ceramic and glass mobiles are influenced by organic design and are deep rooted in his family background.
-Half Venezuelan, Daniel is influenced by the great mid-century architecture of Venezuela.
+A regular exhibitor with Cavaliero Finn for a number of years, British sculptor and ceramicist Daniel Reynold works with porcelain, stoneware, and glass as well as organic materials such as gourds to bring to life his abstract designs.
+His ceramic and glass mobiles are influenced by organic design and are deep-rooted in his family background.
+Having spent the first nine years of his life in Venezuela, Daniel is influenced by the great mid-century architecture there.
 The famous Aula Magna in Ciudad is one of the modern jewels of Caracas, inspired by Bauhaus equipped with acoustic ‘Clouds’ by Alexander Calder exploring movement, rhythm and nature.
-His ceramic elements reflect the geometric mid-century designs prevalent in the concrete Venezuelan architecture, and like Calder, the relationship between the components is crucial in achieving balance, harmony and beauty.
+Daniel’s ceramic elements reflect the geometric mid-century designs prevalent in the concrete Venezuelan architecture, and like Calder, the relationship between the components is crucial in achieving balance, harmony and beauty.

-Daniel Reynolds’ work was featured in ‘New Territories, Laboratories for Design, Craft and Art in Latin America’ an exhibition at the Museum of Arts and Design, New York in 2014 which then travelled to Albuquerque Museum, in New Mexico in January 2016 and the Museo Amparo, in Mexico in June 2016.
+In 2014, Daniel Reynolds’ freestanding sculptural studio ceramic work was featured in ‘New Territories, Laboratories for Design, Craft and Art in Latin America’ an exhibition at the Museum of Arts and Design, New York.
+This show travelled to Albuquerque Museum, in New Mexico in January 2016 and the Museo Amparo, in Mexico in June 2016.

-Daniel’s recent commissions include a collection of porcelain vessels for Four Seasons ‘Anahita’ Resort in the Mauritius, Geometric Wall Plaques for the Royal Palace Complex – Bahrain, an Installation of ‘Organica’ Sculpture for the Crosby Street Hotel, New York, Large hand built Pots for the Dorset Square Hotel, London and three Abstract Mobile Sculptures for the Ham Yard Hotel, London.
-Daniel was also featured in the FT How to Spend it magazine by journalist Emma Crichton-Miller as part of a detailed feature on artists inspired by their travels ‘Sense of Wander”
+Daniel’s commissions include a collection of porcelain vessels for Four Seasons ‘Anahita’ Resort in the Mauritius, Geometric Wall Plaques for the Royal Palace Complex – Bahrain, an Installation of ‘Organica’ Sculpture for the Crosby Street Hotel, New York, Large hand-built Pots for the Dorset Square Hotel, London and three Abstract Mobile Sculptures for the Ham Yard Hotel, London.
+Daniel’s site-specific work has been recently featured in the FT How to Spend It magazine by journalist Rachelle Gryn Brettler and prior to that by Emma Crichton-Miller as part of a detailed feature on artists inspired by their travels ‘Sense of Wander”

-Daniel graduated with a BA Hons in Painting and Sculpture from Brighton Polytechnic, preceeded by a BA Hons in 3D Design from Middlesex.
+Daniel graduated with a BA Hons in Painting and Sculpture from Brighton Polytechnic, preceded by a BA Hons in 3D Design from Middlesex.

 Art available in our Online Shop